Shadimrad/VQGAN-CLIP-template/README.md

-# VQGAN-CLIP-template
+#AI Art Generator via Text
-To generate arts in the form of boomerang .gif files from random .txt files
+VQGAN-CLIP-template that generates arts in the form of boomerang .gif files from random .txt files

 A Jupyter notebook with comments to guide you on the usage!